cupy/cupy/docs/source/install_rocm.rst

 .. note::

-   If you upgrade or downgrade the version of ROCm, you may need to reinstall CuPy.
+   If you want to upgrade or downgrade the version of ROCm, you may need to reinstall CuPy after that.
    See :ref:`rocm_install_reinstall` for details.

 Using pip
 ~~~~~~~~~

 You can install `CuPy package <https://pypi.python.org/pypi/cupy>`_ via ``pip``.
+It builds CuPy from source.

 ::

-  $ export HCC_AMDGPU_TARGET=gfx900
+  $ export HCC_AMDGPU_TARGET=gfx900  # This value should be changed based on your GPU
   $ export __HIP_PLATFORM_HCC__
   $ export CUPY_INSTALL_USE_HIP=1
   $ pip install cupy